jollheef/nixos-conf/README.md

     # nixos-rebuild switch
     # wpa_passphrase SSID PASSWORD >> /mnt/etc/wpa_supplicant.conf # optional but I usually do this
     # reboot # not necessary

+Known issues

+* I don't know how /etc/nixos/files does updated, so if you change something or display-manager.service does not start -- just rename files in /etc/nixos/files and relevant lines in the configuration.nix.